LilianaSepulveda/simple_shell/Tests/README.md

-# This is jus a test folder
+# This is just a test folder